About my Math & CS scientific research

 Recent results and ongoing research (2020-23)

-- Hereditary product structure -- using a new definition og H-clique-width (for a graph class H), proving that any graph class admitting the classical product structure (of a path times a graph of small tw) admits the same kind of structure in an induced-subgraph way (with J. Jedelský, arXiv).
+- Hereditary graph product structure -- introducing a new definition of H-clique-width (for a graph class H) and proving that any graph class admitting the classical product structure (of a path times a graph of small tw) admits the same kind of structure in an induced-subgraph way (with J. Jedelský, MFCS24 and arXiv); characterising FO transductions of graph classes admitting the classical product structure (with J. Jedelský LICS25).

-- Crossing number is NP-hard even for graphs of constant path-width! (with L. Khazalia, in preparation)
+- Crossing number is NP-hard even for graphs of constant path-width! (with L. Khazalia, ISAAC24).

-- Twin-width of planar graphs -- following previously obtained bounds in the order of hundreds, we have succeded to bring the upper bound down to 8 (with J. Jedelský, ICALP23), while the currently best lower bound is 7 (Král and Lamaison).
+- Twin-width of planar graphs -- getting the upper bound down to 8 (with J. Jedelský, ICALP23 + SIDMA25+), while the currently best lower bound is 7 (Král and Lamaison).
 The upper bound of 7 is nearly here (Msc thesis of Jedelský), but very complicated...

 - A short new proof of Euler-Poincare Formula in every dimension, not using shellability of polytopes (EuroComb 2021).